VirtoCommerce-archieve/virtocommerce.com/Website/App_Data/Contents/Pages/community-edition.md

 <article role="main" class="main">
 	<!-- Proposal -->
 	<div class="proposal __responsive">
-		<h2>From whom this proposal</h2>
+		<h2>What can you expect with Community Edition</h2>
 		<ul class="list">
 			<li class="list-item access">
 				<div class="proposal-ico"></div>
-				<p class="proposal-title">Free access to functional and architecture</p>
+				<p class="proposal-title">Free for Small Businesses</p>
 				<p class="proposal-descr">
-					Virto Commerce Enterprise Edition gives you the ultimate support from our tech team, access to our architects, and assistance from our sales and marketing team.
-					Licensed on an annual subscription basis, Virto Commerce Enterprise Edition is packed with professional support.
+					With Community Edition License you get fully featured enterprise class product completely free with just a revenue restriction.
 				</p>
 			</li>
 			<li class="list-item community">
 				<div class="proposal-ico"></div>
-				<p class="proposal-title">Community support available</p>
+				<p class="proposal-title">Community Support</p>
 				<p class="proposal-descr">
 					This is the easiest way to explore Virto Commerce.
 Our online demo runs in Azure environment.
 You will be able to explore both front-end and back-end functionality.
 Get support and recommendations for a new installation or troubleshooting for